On bayesian estimation and proximity operators: Introduction and overview

-\BP[additive white Gaussian denoising] \lab{gauss} Consider an additive noise model $Y=X+Z \in \RR^n$ where the random variables $X,Z$ are independent and $p_Z(z) \propto \exp\lp(-\tfrac{\|z\|^2}{2\sigma^2}\rp)$.
-Then for any prior distribution $p_X$ there is a (possibly nonconvex) penalty $\wt{\ph}_X: \RR^n \to \RR \cup \{+\infty\}$ such that for any $y \in \RR^n$ \beq \lab{gaussprox} \EXP (X|Y=y) = \arg\min_{x \in \RR^n} \{\tfrac{1}{2} \|y-x\|^2+\wt{\ph}_X(x)\}. \eeq The penalty $\wt{\ph}_X$ depends, among other things, on the probability distribution $p_X$ of $X$.
-Further, if $X$ is non-degenerate then the function $y \mapsto \EXP(X|Y=y)$ is injective and there is a choice of $\wt{\ph}_X$ such that for any $y$, $\EXP(X|Y=y)$ is the unique stationary point (and global minimizer) of the rhs of \eq{gaussprox}. \EP {\remark It is further known \cite{GRIBONVAL:2010:INRIA-00486840:1} that in this Gaussian context the conditional mean estimator is $C^\infty$, and that $e^{-\wt{\ph}_X(x)}$ is (up to renormalization) a proper prior density.
+Further, if $X$ is non-degenerate then the function $y \mapsto \EXP(X|Y=y)$ is injective and there is a choice of $\wt{\ph}_X$ such that for any $y$, $\EXP(X|Y=y)$ is the unique stationary point (and global minimizer) of the rhs of \eq{gaussprox}, hence $y \mapsto \EXP(X|Y=y)$ {\em is} the proximity operator of $\wt{\ph}_{X}$. \EP {\remark It is further known \cite{GRIBONVAL:2010:INRIA-00486840:1} that in this Gaussian context the conditional mean estimator $y \mapsto \EXP(X|Y=y)$ is $C^\infty$, and that $e^{-\wt{\ph}_X(x)}$ is (up to renormalization) a proper prior density.
 It is also known \cite{NIPS2013_4868} that $\wt{\ph}_X$ is convex (resp. additively separable) if and only if the marginal $p_Y(y)$ is log-concave (resp. separable); this holds in particular as soon as the prior $p_X$ is log-concave (resp. separable).
 Extending such characterizations beyond Gaussian denoising is postponed to further work. }

 This is the only example of centered additive noise with smooth density of the form \eq{expfam0}. \BP \lab{vaddmv} Consider a multivariate {\em centered additive} noise model i.e. with $p_{Y|X}(y|x) = p_Z(y-x)$.
 Assume that $p_Z(z)>0$ for any $z \in \H$ and denote $z \mapsto F(z) := - \log p_Z(z)$.
 If $F$ is continuous and $p_{Y|X}$ is of the form \eq{expfam0} then $p_{Y|X}(y|x)$ is in fact Gaussian, with the expression \eq{gaussnoise} for some $\sigma>0$. \EP The proof is in Appendix~\ref{pfvaddmv}.
 Despite \prop{vaddmv} and the apparent connection between the quadratic fidelity term in \eq{gaussprox} and the Gaussian log-likelihood $-\log p_{Y|X}(y|x)$, noise models of the form \eq{expfam0} are more general.
 For example, they cover a variant of multivariate Poisson denoising.